Sassnitz – Ronne

 Ferries to Bornholm

-The earliest Sassnitz Ronne ferry typically departs Sassnitz at about 11:50 and the last ferry usually leaves at 14:30.
+The Sassnitz Ronne ferry typically departs from Sassnitz at around 11:50.

-There is 4 weekly sailings from Sassnitz to Ronne provided by Bornholmslinjen.
+There is 1 weekly sailing from Sassnitz to Ronne provided by Bornholmslinjen.
 Timetables can change from season to season.

-Currently, are not permitted to board ferries from Sassnitz to Ronne.
+Currently, you can not bring your pets on ferries from Sassnitz to Ronne.

 More routes than anyone else.